jeredm/simplefit/README.md

 This application is a test of semantic-ui-react.
 This is a simple fitness application.
 The idea is that each user can log one fitness event a day.
 The Fit Record is a sum of all of the activity as well as a progress indicator for the week.
 Users can be separated into teams to create competition.
-Achievements that can be completed based on the type, or amount, of fitness actvities.
+Achievements that can be completed based on the type, or amount, of fitness activities.
 User accounts will be needed and there may be the need to hide specific activity.
 The Home view can be a place to show current activity for teams, new activity ideas, etc.

+Both a server and a client need to be started to run the application.
+The server is started in the server folder just like the client with `npm start`.

+TODO database information

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).